Last update: 9/7/2021

 - United States

-All countries not included in any of the other lists, will be study in a case-by-case basis.
+All countries not included on any of the other lists will be dealt with on a case-by-case basis.

 Country risk categorization is reviewed and published on a weekly basis.
-You can check the latest categorization here.
+You can check the latest categorizations here.

 Dominica COVID-19 travel restrictions and entry requirements

-Dominica has different entry requirements for travelers based on the level of risk of the country they are arriving from.
+Dominica has different entry requirements for travelers based on their vaccination status and the level of risk of the country they are arriving from.
 Nevertheless, there are some entry requirements that apply to all travelers:

 - All travelers must complete an online health questionnaire at least 24 hours before their arrival and present confirmation of completion upon arrival.